brouhaha/mds-fw/README.md

 performs auto-repeat.

-Presently this project has partially reverse-engineered source code for the enhanced keyboard 8741A, part number 104675-001, in the kbd-enhanced directory.
+Presently this project has partially reverse-engineered source code for the unenhanced keyboard 8741A, part number 9100101, in the kbd directory, and for the enhanced keyboard 8741A, part number 104675-001, in the kbd-enhanced directory.

 Note that the MDS keyboard uses a "bit-paired" arrangement, as common for ASCII equipment in the 1960s and 1970s (e.g., Teletype model 33),